rxri/spicetify-extensions/README.md

 ## [Song-Stats](./songstats/README.md)

-*Displays the audio features of a song*
+*Display the audio features of a song*

 #### To use: